SimBuddy/iSpindel-Stat/README.md

 There is no need to provide your Brew-Spy account details, as your Brew-Spy account already publishes your existing iSpindel data, anonymously, but accessible nonetheless.

+I plan to add other services beyond Brew-Spy.

 In short, you use an ESP32 chip, with a built-in display, a relay, and a small transformer, cram it all into a 2-way extension plug, then configure it to work with your iSpindel.

 You can get the required chips and other parts from Ali Express, eBay or Amazon.
 I chose this one: